 Rather, the Court automatically considers an unmarried mother to be the sole residential parent and legal custodian.
 This means an unmarried mother doesn’t need to file anything to legally establish that she has sole custody.
 The birth certificate is all the evidence she needs.

 While this automatic sole custody designation sounds like an advantage, it does come with a major drawback.
-The unmarried mother cannot force the father to provide child support or health insurance until there is a child support Order.
-Obtaining one of these Orders will give the father the ability to enforce his rights to custody, visitation and decision-making.
+The unmarried mother cannot force the father to provide child support or health insurance until there is a Child Support Order.
+Obtaining one of these Orders will give the father the ability to enforce his rights to custody, visitation, and decision-making.

 In comparison, an unmarried father has no legally enforceable rights regarding the child until a Court “recognizes” him through an Order.
 However, the Court legally presumes that a married man is the biological father of the child born during his marriage.
 This legal presumption can be defeated by filing of the proper paperwork, and obtaining DNA testing to “disestablish parentage.”
-(For more on this presumption, also See Father’s Rights).
+(For more on this presumption, See Father’s Rights).

 Determination of Child Custody Rights by the Court

 Ohio law prohibits the Court from favoring one parent over the other because of their gender.
 This means when two parents come to the Court to have their custody determination made, they are on “equal footing”.
 When making this determination, the Court must consider what is in the child’s “best interests”.
 (For more on what these “best interests” are and how they are determined, See Child Custody).